z1skgr/RH_-drive_car/README.md

 * Difficulty of the level [^1]
 * Player’s in-game performance.

 The algorithm attempts to match players skills upon track measurement.
 In other words, bring the level of difficulty, up or down, to match player performance through its fitness function (time completion).
+The degree of difficulty is determined by a function that is rooted in theory of [Flow Channel](#flow-channel-theory)

 ## Features